Cascading/cascading-jdbc/README.md

 `sslfactory=org.postgresql.ssl.NonValidatingFactory` to the JDBC url, otherwise you will run into an exception.

+## Amazon Redshift

+Like the `mysql` and `postgresql` projects the `redshift` project requires a running external database for tests and is therefore disabled by default.
+To enable it, provide JDBC URL for a running [Redshift](http://aws.amazon.com/redshift/) instance to the build as follows:

+    > gradle build -Dcascading.jdbc.url.redshift='jdbc:postgresql://some-host/somedb?user=some-user&password=somepw' -i

+The Redshift data engine is API-compatible with PostgreSQL and uses the PostgreSQL JDBC driver.
+Hence the JDBC URL for a Redshift connection begins with `jdbc:postgresql://`

 ## Oracle

 The `cascading-jdbc-oracle` project contains everything to create jar files to